WHAT IS A CONTRACT

 - Consideration: This refers to something of value exchanged between the parties in return for their contractual promises.

-- Capacity - both parties must have the capacity to understand the contract.
+- Capacity: Both parties must possess the ability to understand the contract.

-- Consent - both parties must mutually consent or agree to the terms of the agreement.
+- Consent: Both parties must mutually agree to the terms of the agreement.

-- Minors can void an existing contract either during minority or within a reasonable amount of time after- attaining majority.
+- Minors can cancel or invalidate an existing contract or do so within a reasonable period after reaching adulthood.

-- The contract entices a party to come to a crime or take part in illegal activity
+- The contract involves enticing a party to commit a crime or engage in illegal activity.

-- The contract was agreed upon through misleading or deceptive conduct, duress, undue influence, or unconscionable conduct.
+- The contract was agreed upon through misleading or deceptive conduct, duress, undue influence, or unconscionable behavior.

-- Consent to the contract did not occur due to misrepresentation of facts, mistakes undue influence, or duress.
+- The contract lacks genuine consent due to misrepresentation of facts, mistakes, undue influence, or duress.

-You will encounter contracts in cases such as accepting an employment offer, signing a lease, purchasing or supplying a good, and partnering with other businesses.
-Here is a link to a great contract checklist.
+Encountering contracts in various situations, such as accepting employment offers, signing leases, purchasing goods, or partnering with other businesses, is common.
+Here is a link to a helpful contract checklist.
 Before signing a contract:

 - Understand termination provisions.

-- Keep a copy of the signed contract for the record.
+- Keep a copy of the signed contract for your records.